Larkwrighter/larkwrighter.github.io/_posts/2018-02-01-book-of-cruelty.md

 <h4>Goal of narrative:</h4>

 * Influence player's expectations before their first playthrough, to evoke a sense of dread and paranoia.
-* Interconnecing text that fragments as the player progresses, reflecting the nerves/sanity of the reader.
+* Interconnecting text that fragments as the player progresses, reflecting the nerves/sanity of the reader.
 * Create a work that encourages textual exploration; something to be analysed rather than immediately understood.

 <h4>Implementation:</h4>